Scaling and Population Loss in Mexican Urban Centres: Results

-\item \emph{Density gain, urban compression, population loss}.
-Cities that increase their density by contracting faster than they lose population.
-No city falls in this region.
+\item \emph{Density gain, and urban compression, with population loss}.
+Although no cities were observed in this region, they would appear if they shrank faster than they lose population.

-\item \emph{Density loss, urban compression, population loss}.
-Cities that lose density despite contracting due to a faster decline in population.
-No city falls in this region.
+\item \emph{Density loss, and urban compression, with population loss}.
+No cities were observed in this region; however, they would appear if they lost density despite contracting due to a faster population decline.

-\item \emph{Density loss, urban expansion, population loss}.
-Cities that loose population ($\pop(t_j)/\pop(t_i) < 1$) but expand nonetheless ($\Lij > 1$).
-This combination always leads to density loss.
+\item \emph{Density loss, and urban expansion, with population loss}.
+Cities that lose population ($\pop(t_j)/\pop(t_i) < 1$) but expand nonetheless ($\Lij > 1$).
+This combination always leads to a loss of density.
 The remaining population of cities in this region is redistributed away from the urban centre.
-From 2010 to 2020, three cities in this region, close to the boundary of region B, are Acapulco, Minatitlán, and Poza Rica. \end{enumerate} }
+Only three cities were observed in this region (Acapulco, Minatitlán, and Poza Rica), all for the period 2010-2020. \end{enumerate} }

+{ The case of cities experiencing density loss and urban expansion amid population growth is the most frequently observed scenario in Mexican cities over the past three decades.
+These trends were exacerbated by reforms to Mexico's housing finance agencies in the early 1990s \cite{monkkonen2011mexican}.
+These reforms enabled private companies to build housing, often labelled as more affordable, in peripheral areas where land was cheaper.
+The result is that, although the city has a larger population, it also encourages residents of the city's central zones to move to the peripheries \cite{jackson1987crabgrass}.
+Yet, these housing policies were not matched with the provision of essential services (e.g., transport, water, sewage, and schools) \cite{WaterPrietoBorjaArxiv}.
+The other scenarios are discussed in the Supplementary Note 5. }